ephios-dev/ephios/docs/user/events/signup_methods.rst

 Signup methods
 ==============

-To cover different use cases, ephios offers different signup methods.
-In the following, the provided logon procedures are explained, but additional signup methods can also be integrated as a plugin.

 When creating a shift, a signup method has to be selected.
 This controls how users can sign up for the shift and what happens after signing up.

+To cover different use cases, ephios offers different signup methods.
+In the following, the provided signup methods are explained, but additional signup methods can also be integrated as a plugin.

 Availabe signup methods
 -----------------------